 There are two cells in the test, E-UTRAN PCell (Cell 1) and FR1 PSCell (Cell 2).
 The test parameters and applicability for Cell 1 are defined in A.3.7.2.
 The test parameters for the Cell 2 are given in Table A.4.6.4.8.2-1 and Table A.4.6.4.8.2-2 below.

 In CSI measurement configuration, UE is indicated to perform L1-RSRP measurement on the SSBs and report periodically.
 The test consists of two successive time periods, with time duration of T1 and T2 respectively.
 The test has higher layer parameter timeRestrictionForChannelMeasurements configured.
+During time duration T1, the UE shall not have any timing information of NR cell 2.

 There is no measurement gap configured in the test.
 Before the test, UE is configured to perform RLM, BFD and L1-RSRP measurement based on the SSBs.